 7 Tips to Prolong Your Skydiving Career

 You might think of skydiving as a young man’s game, but you’d be surprised.
 The largest demographic of licensed skydiver is 30-39 years old, making up 25% of United States Parachute Association Membership.
 The 2nd largest demographic, making up 23% of membership is 60+ years of age!
 As a skydiver our goal should be to continue to skydive well into our golden years!
-Here are some tips for prolonging your skydiver shelf-life.
+Here are some tips for skydiver longevity in order to prolong your skydiver shelf-life.

 The first and most obvious thing you can do is avoid getting hurt.
 Injuries can be a huge setback in your participation and growth in the sport.
 You might be surprised to find, experienced skydivers holding D-Licenses are the most “at-risk” group in USPA Membership.
 Complacency plays a huge part in experienced jumpers feeling over-confident in their abilities and creating a lazy or flippant attitude toward safety.
 Jumpers start to believe that because they’ve done 500 jumps without incident, they’re doing enough to make it another 500 jumps without incident.
 Learning and skill-building is a life-long endeavor.
 No matter how skilled you are or how much you know, you can always find room to improve.
 Though D-License holders make up 32% of membership they are 45% of fatalities.

 - You think maintaining currency at your skill/experience level isn’t necessary or relevant.

 - You think Safety Day is for “newer” jumpers.